2023 Most Popular Film, Video & Photographic Arts Bachelor's Degree Schools in Florida

 Read full report on Film, Video & Photographic Arts at Florida State University

-The University of Tampa ranked #6 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in Florida list.
-UT is a large private not-for-profit school located in the city of Tampa.
+The University of Tampa came in at #6 in this year’s edition of the Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in Florida ranking.
+UT is a fairly large private not-for-profit school located in the city of Tampa.

 About 48% of the students majoring in film at the school are women while 52% are male.